By Dr Simon Robin.

 When we look at this page then shut our eyes most of us can imagine the page fairly well, or at least the general layout of the page on the screen or paper.
-If we reach out to touch where we imagine the text to be we will find that our finger is near to the text.
+If we reach out to touch where we imagine the text to be we find that our finger is near to the text on the screen.
 The space of our imaginary images overlaps the space of our visual experience.
 If we say “hello” then say “hello” using our inner speech without actually verbalising the word we notice that the two “hellos” are at the same place in our Experience, the space used by verbal thoughts can overlie the space containing the organs of speech.
 Everything that we think or sense is out there in Experience which is a model of the world in our brains.